deepskystacker/DSS/Installers/README.txt

     in the Settings/Stacking Settings dialogue.
 The default is set to the number of logical processors, but this can be changed.

+14: Bug fix: Some translatable strings were not being updated when the language was changed.

 Welcome to DeepSkyStacker 5.1.10
 ======================================